ozwillo/ozwillo-kernel/HOWTO/logout.md

-Whichever mean the application uses to maintain the user session, it should be invalidated so that when the user comes back to the application (and/or if he had the application opened in several windows or tabs), he won't be recognized and will trigger the authentication process with the OASIS Kernel.
+Whichever mean the application uses to maintain the user session, it should be invalidated so that when the user comes back to the application (and/or if he had the application opened in several windows or tabs), he won't be recognized and will trigger the authentication process with the Ozwillo Kernel.

 In Java Servlets that could be `req.logout()` or `req.getSession().invalidate()`.